 What's your preferred money management tool?

 These fintech apps and resources can help you get a better grip on saving, spending, debt repayment, investing, and your short-term and long-range money goals.
-We encourage you to check out all of these 8 resources to see which of them can help you improve your finances in the new year.
+We encourage you to check out all of these 8 resources to see which of them can help you improve your finances.